Talk to the Team

 PhiSQL

 PhiSQL is a declarative query language for PII privacy operations across the Philterd toolkit.
 Write a few readable lines instead of hand-editing JSON, and PhiSQL compiles them to the same Phileas policy schema that Philter and Phileas already run.
-One language for redaction rules, version-controlled and reviewable like any other code.
+One language for your PII policies, version-controlled and reviewable like any other code.
+Read the launch announcement for the full story.

 Why PhiSQL